krishsub/svc2svc-multitenant/README.md

-# Cross-tenant Service-to-Service Communication using Azure AD
+# Cross-tenant Service-to-Service Communication using Azure AD authentication

 ## Description
 There are scenarios when an application or service running in one Azure AD